HarcourtsAcademy/grav-ha-user/pages/03.qualifications/01.australia/03.queensland/qld-sales-registration.md

   - id: CPPDSM4080

 course_structure: |
-  <h3>Harcourts Academy Sales Programme (Sales Registration)</h3>
+  <h3>Harcourts Academy Sales Program (Sales Registration)</h3>

-  A blended learning programme consisting of a total of 56 days which includes a number of online pre-course tasks, 4 days in class training, 45 days one-on-one coaching in the field with the student's office manager with accompanying in the field project work, and then a final 2 days in class training.
+  A blended learning program consisting of a total of 56 days which includes a number of online pre-course tasks, 4 days in class training, 45 days one-on-one coaching in the field with the student's office manager with accompanying in the field project work, and then a final 2 days in class training.

 elective_qualification_units:
   course_units: